A Guide to Prescription Drug Addiction Treatment & Rehab

 Which Prescription Drugs Require Rehab?

-Prescription drugs including benzodiazepines, opiates, stimulants, sleeping pill addictions can all be treated in a rehabilitation centre.
+Prescription drugs including benzodiazepines, opiates, stimulants (such as amphetamine) and sleeping pill addictions can all be treated as part of a recovery programme within a private rehab.
 Each drug will require a unique recovery plan that includes consideration of individual factors.
 Therapy focuses on the underlying reasons for drug dependence, the impact it has on individuals, and the steps clients can take to overcome addiction.
 Drug dependence is best treated with an individual approach that is supportive and caring.

 Advice on Inpatient Rehab VS Outpatient Services

-Prescription drug addiction is treated in an inpatient or an outpatient programme.
+Prescription drug addiction is treated in an inpatient (private setting) or as part of an outpatient programme.
 An inpatient service assigns individuals to a recovery programme in which they remain at the centre for the duration of treatment.
 While in treatment, individuals undergo detox and the management of withdrawal symptoms.
 Inpatient services include round the clock access to a professional therapist.
 Therapy is a crucial part of overcoming drug addiction.

 The Pros and Cons of Outpatient Services